grinmor2018/santScal/README.md

 ## Development Notes

-- The application uses Angular standalone components for better modularity
 - Reactive programming with RxJS is applied for data handling
 - Data is stored incrementally in memory (for production, a database is recommended)